L'Arrivée d'un train en gare de La Ciotat: Contemporary reaction

 Although there is no evidence of mass panic caused by the film, some who attended the exhibitions described being frightened by the sight of the train.
 In an 1896 article, Russian journalist Maxim Gorky wrote: "A train appears on the screen.
 It speeds right at you—watch out!
 It seems as though it will plunge into the darkness in which you sit, turning you into a ripped sack full of lacerated flesh and splintered bones, and crushing into dust and into broken fragments this hall and this building, so full of women, wine, music and vice.
 But this, too, is but a train of shadows.
 Noiselessly, the locomotive disappears beyond the edge of the screen.
 The train comes to a stop, and gray figures silently emerge from the cars, soundlessly greet their friends, laugh, walk, run, bustle, and ... are gone."
 Film historian Tom Gunning has suggested that the appeal of L'Arrivée d'un Train to contemporary audiences was the thrill of experiencing something which appears dangerous, despite being well aware that it is actually safe, similar to the modern experience of riding a roller coaster.

 Lumière's L'Arrivée d'un Train inspired various imitators, such as Vitagraph Studios' The Black Diamond Express, whose exhibitors deliberately heightened the audience's fears by warning them that the train "will rush towards you, belching smoke and fire from its monstrous iron throat" before showing the film.
 Vitagraph co-founder Albert E. Smith wrote in his autobiography that two women fainted during a showing of The Black Diamond Express, leading the owner of the theater to position an ambulance in front of the entrance during all future showings of the film.
 This only made the motion picture more thrilling to audiences, and historian Stephen Bottomore suggests that the story of the women fainting may have been fabricated at the time as a publicity stunt.
 Bottomore collected many other anecdotes about audience reactions to L'Arrivée d'un Train and similar films, finding many firsthand accounts of spectators being startled or frightened by the images on the screen, but no confirmed instances of people actually believing that it was real.

-As early as 1901, filmmakers parodied the idea of past audiences being terrified by L'Arrivée d'un Train, making comedic motion pictures that showed a naive rural person attending a showing and then fleeing in terror at the sight of an approaching train on the screen.
+As early as 1901, filmmakers parodied the idea of past audiences being terrified by L'Arrivée d'un Train, making comedic motion pictures that showed a naive rural person attending a showing and then fleeing in terror at the sight of an approaching train on the screen, such as The Countryman and the Cinematograph (1901) and Uncle Josh at the Moving Picture Show (1902).
 Loiperdinger suggests that this joke at the expense of "country rubes" may have provided the basis for the widespread belief that audiences really reacted that way.